 Now use cable zip ties or fasteners to make the wiring a bit tidier.
 Attach the plastic parts and then the wheels.
 Ensure that the cable inputs were placed right and everything is well cleaned up and lubricated.

-Cleaning and maintaining your RC car regularly is important to ensure its efficiency and durability.
+To clean RC car regularly is important to ensure its efficiency and durability.
 If you clean your car regularly, it will also help you get to know more about your car, your hobby and let you enjoy every bit of it.

 It is generally advised to clean the motor every fifteen uses, and the remaining car as and when required.
 Cleaning the car depends on the way you use it, the terrains where you drive the car, the duration of usage and other physical aspects.
 In contrast to driving on pavements, if you drive your car in muddy locations, you will definitely have to clean the car more frequently.